 My DIY raised planter was complete and ready for stain.

-In order to make it look more finished, I filled all the nail holes and seams with wood putty and sanded everything smooth.
+In order to make it look more finished, I filled all the nail holes and seams with wood filler and sanded everything smooth.

 The last step in this build was to stain it.